Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

 \subsection{Virial Expansion and Density-Functional Theory}

 The virial expansion is a high-temperature expansion which can also be interpreted as a large $d$ expansion \cite{Parisi}.
-It has been demonstrated that, for a liquid with a hard-sphere potential, in the limit $d \rightarrow \infty$ the excess free energy, with respect to the ideal-gas, coincides with the second virial term, which corresponds to a direct two-particle interaction \cite{Parisi}.
-In this limit, the contribution of many-body correlations to the free energy vanishes.
-This result is valid as long as the packing fraction of the liquid satisfies a suitable upper-bound condition \cite{Parisi}, which ensures that the second virial coefficient remains finite.
-If this condition is violated, the virial expansion diverges and is dominated by higher-order terms.
-The dipolar interaction in Eq. \ref{dippotddim}, although anisotropic in $\mathbf{r}$-space, is still rotationally invariant in the extended configuration space including both positional and dipolar degrees of freedom.
+In the limit $d\to\infty$, the excess free energy of a hard-sphere liquid with respect to the ideal gas reduces, under suitable conditions, to the second virial term, corresponding to direct two-particle interaction \cite{Parisi}.
+In this limit, contributions to the free energy arising from correlations beyond the pair level vanish.
+This result is valid as long as the packing fraction of the liquid satisfies a suitable upper-bound condition \cite{Parisi}, ensuring that the second virial coefficient remains finite.
+If this condition is violated, the virial expansion diverges and higher-order virial coefficients, associated with correlations beyond the pair level, become dominant.
+The dipolar interaction in Eq. \ref{dippotddim}, although anisotropic in $\mathbf{r}$-space, is still rotationally invariant in the extended configuration space including both translational and dipolar degrees of freedom.
 The arguments of Ref. \cite{Parisi} establishing the exactness of the second-order truncation of the virial series can therefore be extended to the potential in Eq. \ref{dippotddim} \cite{Yoshino}.
 Including dipolar degrees of freedom makes the radius of convergence of the virial expansion dependent on parameters associated with these additional degrees of freedom.
 The conditions of validity of the second-order truncation in the limit $d \to \infty$ therefore translate into corresponding constraints on such parameters, as discussed below.

 The central object of the virial expansion is the Mayer function.
-For the potential $v$ in Eq. \ref{v_lambda} with $\lambda=1$, and the dipolar potential following the mean reaction-field construction in Eq. \ref{dippotddim}, it reads
+For the potential $v$ in Eq. \ref{v_lambda} with $\lambda=1$, and the dipolar potential in Eq. \ref{dippotddim}, it reads

-The large $d$-limit of the corresponding free-energy $F[\tilde{\rho}]$ is obtained by truncation of the virial series at second order, and taking the limit $R_c \rightarrow \infty$.
-It is obtained \begin{widetext}
+The large-$d$ limit of the corresponding free energy $F[\tilde{\rho}]$ is obtained by truncating the virial expansion at second order and taking the limit $R_c\to\infty$.
+One finds \begin{widetext}